Getting this recovery right.

 - San Diego must double its production of skilled talent to meet future workforce demand.
 In 2019, the region produced 10,834 new degree and credential holders.
 This means the region needs 20,000 annual degree and credential completions to meet employer needs.

 - Tomorrow’s workforce looks different than today’s.
-Two-thirds of San Diego degree-holders are white, while half of all seventh graders are Black or Hispanic.
+Two-thirds of San Diego degree-holders are white, while half of all seventh graders are Black or Latino/Hispanic.
 Investing in the success of our communities of color means a stronger local talent pool, which benefits all San Diego companies.

 Small businesses employ the majority of San Diegans and have been disproportionately impacted by this crisis.
 Nearly 30% of all small businesses are currently closed.